iamsanjaygidwani/old-phone-pad/README.md

 #### 3) Run with Docker
 ```
-docker build -t oldphoneapi ./src/OldPhonePad.Api
+docker build -f src/OldPhonePad.Api/Dockerfile -t oldphoneapi:latest .
-docker run --rm -p 5000:80 oldphoneapi
+docker run --rm -p 6000:8080 oldphoneapi:latest
 ```
 Then call the API using the above curl and verify the expected response.
+Alternatively, docker compose can also be used directly.

 ---